-Engage your teams in the context of recovery
+Engaging your teams in the context of the recovery

 Performance